Create a Weather App in React js

 Step 5 – Use the Weather Component

-Now that you have created our Weather component, let’s use it in our app.
-In the App.js file, replace the existing code with the following:
+Now that you have created our Weather component, In the App.js file, replace the existing code with the following:

 import React from 'react';